-- 12 When you are done selecting the colors, click OK to close the dialog box. - 13 Choose File > Save (or click the Save icon).
+12 When you are done selecting the colors, click OK.

 The changes in the Define Two-Color Print Map are saved and the newly assigned mapping colors and values appear in the Spot-On main window.

 Printing a job with Two-Color Print Mapping